tscomm99/purple-team-workshop-2025-01/detection_engineering.md

 We've demonstrated a couple example of detection opportunities and approaches which were not provided as part of common detection rulesets, as they rely on anomalies and have a low "Precision".
 Building a handful of detections with high "Recall" can help as searching data is often relatively cheap, depending on the technologies available to you.
 As such, consider many broader potentially overlapping detections, acting as failover for rules which may be too specific.
 In our workshop, a simple example approach would be to looking for hacking tool strings and names.
 As a rule, treat  false positives as happy little accidents, treating them as triggers for enrichments, rather than a final product.
 To complement or compensate for faulty detections for complicated scenarios, you will maybe need to turn to canaries and other early warning systems.
 Always assume that bypasses of your detections are possible and establish regular testing scenarios.

-## Practice
+## Now, practice
-As a challenge, try to determine who is using PSEXEC in your environment, if any, and why.
+If you're up for a challenge, try to determine who is using PSEXEC in your environment, if any, and why.
  - is it to run code as system?
  - is it to run code on a remote system?
  - Can you easily detect usage of the legitimate, original PSExec binaries?